Maharava/gravity7/yourfile.md

 float azi = 0, alt = 0;  // azimuth and altitude
-const float dstep = 2;  // step-size for the azimuth and altitude const double reps = 0.01;  // radius of each object int traceon = 1, showstats = 1, click = 0;  // flag variable for indicating whether trajectory trace is on or not
+const float dstep = 2;  // step-size for the azimuth and altitude const double reps = 0.01;  // radius of each object int traceon = 1, showstats = 1, click = 0, gravtype = 0;  // flag variable for indicating whether trajectory trace is on or not

 // Universe, containing everything